-Why Wireless Charging Speed
+Why Wireless Charging Speed Can't Keep Up with Cables

 Wireless charging has become increasingly popular in recent years, with more and more devices adopting this wireless convenience.
 However, if you’ve used wireless charging before, you may have noticed that it tends to be slower than charging your device with a traditional cable.
 But why ?
 Let’s dive into the world of wireless charging speeds and find out the reasons behind its slowdown.